 ‘Too bad, John.
 It was a good game.’

 Pebbles rattled as the Amadan took the boards remaining pieces.

-‘You did well if its any consolation.
-You lasted longer than the last three.’
+‘You did well if its any consolation; you lasted longer than the others.’

 Gunner John Mayfield’s gaze never left the board.